davidesarra/timeuntil/README.md

-# Time Left
+# Time Until

-Time Left is a CLI to display how much time is left until a certain timestamp.
+Time Until is a CLI to display how much time is left until a certain timestamp.

 ## How to run the app